Jimmi08/e107-free-themes-by-e107sk/infadeblack/README.md

 # InfadeBlack Theme

+This theme was known as BLACKv2 theme made by infade.net in 2006 (yes, it's no mistaken).
+You can still download it from some servers.

+Then there is PenquinBlackv1.1 by PsykoPenguin from January 2011, which it looks the same.
+Maybe it's the same man.

+Then there is an attempt to fix this theme for version 2 by LaocheXe.
+Very good one.

 ## Warning
 This theme is not responsive, it is not bootstrap theme.
 No demo content.
 Add menus via Menu Manager